 left behind (as many wished), but eventually intrigued his way into

 control of the Long March.
-Stalin was effectively holding Chiang
+Chang and Halliday (2005) have claimed that Stalin was effectively holding Chiang

 Kai-shek's son hostage in Russia,